Limited-time welcome offer — 10% off with code WELCOME10

 The breakthrough of Purox™ Gel is a process called Vapor Oxidation.
 It replicates the way sunlight cleans the Earth by releasing low-concentration but powerful vapours that break down the chemical bonds of VOCs and destroy the cell walls of viruses.
 This effectively alleviates asthma and allergy triggers.

-Most importantly, this technology is tested to be Food-grade and Non-toxic, leaving no harmful residues.
-It is exceptionally safe for homes with infants, the elderly, or pets, who are often more sensitive to chemicals than humans.
+Most importantly, this technology is tested to be food-grade, non-toxic, and 100% ozone-free, leaving no harmful residues or respiratory irritants.
+This makes it exceptionally safe for homes with infants, the elderly, or pets, who are often far more sensitive to chemicals and air pollutants than the average adult.

 Final Thoughts: Protect Your Health by Reducing VOC Exposure